legendarycode3/blockchain-development-documentary-guide/README.md

         3) Block Explorers: Tools like Etherscan provide detailed informationon transactions and smart contracts on the blockchain. </br>
 		A block explorer is a web-based tool acting as a search engine for blockchain data, allowing users to view, verify, and analyze real-time and historical transactions, wallet balances, and network activity.
 It translates complex raw data into a user-friendly .
 		It translates complex raw data into a user-friendly interface, offering transparency into transactions, smart contracts, and block data.
+		It is a tool that presents the data stored on a chain and the activities happening on a blockchain in a user-friendly interface. </br>

         4) Security Tools: A range of platforms for smart contract auditing  and fuzzing , such as CodeHawks, Aderyn, and Formal Verification tools.